 The Nehalem River and many other streams and creeks provide excellent spawning habitats for anadromous fish.
 Anadromous fish such as salmon or steelhead hatch in upland freshwater streams migrate to sea to spend a major part of their life, and return to the freshwater upland stream to spawn a new generation of fish.
 Important to these streams is the maintenance of water quality and low turbidity levels.

-Grouse, mountain quail and pigeons are the most numerous and most hunted upland game birds in the County.
-While they are a product of the vast areas in forest lands, not a great deal is known about managing habitats to increase populations.
+Ruffled grouse, blue grouse, mountain quail, valley quail, and ring-necked pheasant are the most numerous and most hunted upland game birds in ODFW’s Harvest Area 1, which includes Clatsop County.
+The Planning Area supports a wide variety of bird species, including the band-tailed pigeon and species of traditional importance to the Clatsop Chinook.
+These species such as ravens, eagles, falcons, ospreys, hawks, owls, turkey vultures and the condor, represent the perpetuation of the circle of life.
+Maintaining a wide variety of vegetation is important, especially seed and fruit bearing plants.
+Reduced populations of upland game birds are probably the product of can be caused by chemical use of pest control manipulation of insects and vegetations, cumulative impacts of herbicides, insecticides and rodenticides, predator increases and habitat changes.
+Marbled murrelet, spotted owl and other endangered and threatened species are located in this area.
 None of the birds or animals within this planning area are considered endangered species at the present time.
 The Southwest Environmental Plan and the Fish and Wildlife Habitat Protection Plan for Clatsop County contains additional information.

 With reference to big game, the Oregon Department of Fish and Wildlife classifies areas within the County as Major Big Game Range, Peripheral Big Game Range and Excluded Range.
-For a discussion on Big Game and other fish and wildlife resources see the Open Space, Scenic and Historic Areas and Natural Resources Element, Goal 5*.

 *Amended 83-17, dated September 30, 1983.